do3cc/isotopp.github.io/_posts/2021-10-28-python-where-in.md

 I happen to be partial to `DictCursor`, so I inherit from that.

 In my `DebugCursor`, I simply override `_query()`, log the query string and hand off things otherwise unchanged to the superclass.
-Because I do that before everything else, I get my log out before stuff catches fire and my code burns to the ground.
+Because I do that before everything else, I get my log sent before stuff catches fire and my code burns to the ground.

 That way I get to see the replaced SQL before it runs, even it if is gibberish.
 So I can actually see that